#1 AGE REVERSAL TECHNIQUE

 Botox For Migranes

-Some of our clients who get Botox for cosmetic purposes do enjoy reduction or rarely elimination of headaches of various sorts.
-However, Dr. Zacher has been trained in and practices cosmetic treatment with Botox and has not been trained to use Botox to treat headaches, and does not propose to use Botox for any medical concern other than cosmetic uses.
+Some of our clients who receive Botox for cosmetic purposes do report a reduction or (rarely) elimination of headaches.
+However, our expert injectors have been trained to practice cosmetic treatment with Botox, and have not been trained to use Botox to treat headaches.
+Therefore, we do not offer Botox treatment for headaches or chronic migraines.

-Should someone want treatments for headache which would be billed to insurance, Dr. Zacher recommends Asheville Neurology Specialists as the doctors who specialize in headaches and other neurologic conditions.
+Should someone want treatments for headaches, which would be billed to insurance, we recommend contacting Asheville Neurology Specialists, as their doctors specialize in headaches and other neurologic conditions.

 Can You Workout After Botox?

 Wait 4 hours after Botox treatment for light workouts (i.e. light treadmill or a walk).
 Patients should wait 24 hours before resuming heavy workouts, unusual body positions (i.e. yoga positions), and hot yoga.

 Schedule a Free Consultation

 Sign Up for Allē to Earn Points and Save